Early Enrollment for Summer Programs gets you an Early Bird 10% Discount

 We get 100's of reviews that are glowing about how struggling students come alive after at Mathnasium.
 Their grades increase and their confidence skyrockets!
 Read what your neighbors have to say about us.

 It's not just important, It's critical!
 Kids need to see that they can do problem solve so that they can feel confident!
 This fresh, new confidence will spill over to many other areas of your child's life.
 At this point you will start to see peace at home!
 You’ll have less fights with them to do math homework.
 Not only will they have the confidence and the skills to attack it but they'll start bringing home better grades from school.
 We can speak with 100% certainty because we’ve seen with hundreds of our students!

 Our Math Instructors are not average.
 We have brilliant, engaging, inspiring math experts that work one on one with your child to make sure they understands what to do and how to get started.
 Then the instructors step back and lets your child work independently.
 This gives them the time to process this new information without the pressure and stress of being watched.
 It also prevents a "learned helplessness" where the student feels that they need the instructor sitting in front of them all the time in order to be successful.
 [We can't be there for their math tests!]

 Our instructors quickly return after a minute or two to make sure they are doing the problems correctly, give them encouragement, and praise them for their efforts!
 If the student needs more math help we simply teach the lesson again in a different way without judgment or ridicule until they "get it".
 This helps your child to become a "confident, independent learner."

-If this is what you want for your child - It's easy to get started!
+If Tutoring for math to enable math enrichment, math reinforcement and math success is what you want for your child in a math center near you - It's easy to get started!

 Call Now (847) 496-4373 and Let's Get Started!